payactive/payment-fee-calculator/README.md

 Please help Mathias and Manuel to bring this feature to life.

 1. Please do not use more than 2-3 hours of your time.
 If you do not finish, no problem.
 Let us talk about the challenges.
-2. The result does not need to look exactly like the Mockup, it should just give an idea.
+2. The result does not need to look exactly like the Mockup, it is just a loose guideline.
-2. You can use any framework you like (at payactive we work with React).
+2. You can use any framework you like (at payactive we use React).
-3. Please make full use of online documention, or even discuss it with a friend.
-For us it is important how you approach this task.
-4. Most importantly, have fun!
+3. Most importantly, have fun!